Back to Services

 I opened the probate, prepared and filed the petition, sent required notices to heirs and creditors, secured waivers where appropriate, and obtained a bond waiver to reduce cost.
 The court appointed one brother as personal representative so he could sign, list, and sell the property.

-We handled the inventory, coordinated the sale, and filed what was needed to close the estate and distribute funds.
+I handled the inventory, coordinated the sale, and filed what was needed to close the estate and distribute funds.
 Even though it was uncontested, it still took months and cost thousands.

 Result: The house sold, the estate closed, and the brothers could focus on family—not paperwork.